Sequedex/Sequedex-contrib/README.md

 Sequedex
 ========

-Contributed open-source and unsupported code that makes use of the Sequedex bioinformatics analysis package (available under license for Los Alamos National Laboratory)
+Contributed open-source and unsupported code that makes use of the Sequedex bioinformatics analysis package (available from repository Sequedex/Sequedex-build)